 Touching the Mind: The Bodywork Techniques of Movement Shiatsu

-In this workshop, led by Bill Palmer and Teresa Hadland, we will present the main bodywork techniques of Movement Shiatsu.
-These are accessible to everyone, no experience necessary, but are profaund ways of helping people to become aware of their own anatomy and to take charge of their development.
+In this workshop we will present the main bodywork techniques of Movement Shiatsu.
+These are accessible to everyone, no experience necessary, but are profound ways of helping people to become aware of their own anatomy and to take charge of their development.
+The techniques presented include:

 QIGONG DAY 5 - September 10th